obsidian-community/obsidian-full-calendar/src/README.md

 The `core` directory consists of two classes, `EventStore` and `EventCache`.
 These two classes comprise the plugin's main event-managing logic.

 The `EventStore` is the source of truth for events in the plugin.
 Its interface is similar to a simplified database that stores events, calendars and file locations.
-Files and calendars are one-to-many relationships: every event is related to a calendar and at most one file, but calendars and files can have many events within them.
+Files and calendars are one-to-many relationships: every event is related to exactly one calendar and at most one file, but calendars and files can have many events within them.
 The `EventStore` allows for effecient querying of events grouped by calendars and files.
 Every event in the `EventStore` has an ID associated with it.
 Local events have random IDs that are generated at insert time, but remote events using the iCal spec have `UID`s that are plumbed through.

 The `EventCache` manages the state stored in the `EventStore`.
 Its main job is co-ordinating with both the view layer and the `Calendar`s which perform I/O to actually read events from disk or the network.
 The `EventCache` has two main hooks to update the `EventStore`: